 Banks and the ‘OEM Pay’ platforms have been quick to catch on.
 For example, when paying at selected merchants with Android Pay, loyalty points and offers are automatically applied, and initiatives such as ‘Android Pay Day’ offer monthly incentives.
 In addition,

-Royal Bank of Canada has integrated over 150 loyalty programmes into its HCE wallet.
+Royal Bank of Canada has integrated over 150 loyalty programmes into

 Another key to Starbucks’ success is that users can earn and deploy their loyalty points with any smartphone, anywhere.
 In comparison, the implementation of value-added services across the wider industry is currently quite fragmented, with loyalty and reward